Summer

 Botanical Family: Proteaceae

-Flowering Season: The Flowers appear in summer.
+Flowering Season: Flowers are seen throughout summer.

-Fruit: The fruit are long, dagger-shaped, 2-seeded follicles, with a ring of sharp warts around the base of the long beak.
+Fruit: Long, dagger-shaped, 2-seeded follicle, with a ring of sharp warts around the base of the long beak.
+Habitat/distribution: Damp heathlands along the northern and eastern coasts.
+Widespread, especially in coastal heaths.
+Also WA, SA, Vic, NSW, Q, NT.

 Where found: Narawntapu NP; Bridport Wildflower Reserve, St Helens area and many locations in the north east; Freycinet and Schouten Island, Forrestier Peninsula and near Orford, Tasman NP and throughout the Tasman Peninsula; and many other places in the south east; Royal Tasmanian Botanical Gardens; and Tasmanian Bushland Garden, Buckland; also some home gardens.